 Photography and social media - I have never and will never beat around the bush; I do weigh social media and photography style quite heavily in my pattern testers.
 Not only do I love to use my pattern testers to test the pattern, but I love having them as my marketing ninjas too.
 Not to mention the better photography you have, means the better chance I'll be able to share the love and repost that photo later on in my feed.
 Therefore boosting you - as well as my pattern at once.
 Shout outs from your page (thought not necessary) may mean potential sales from your friends who might knit too!
 If your post regularly is also a big bonus for me because I can hopefully pop up in your feed and hopefully put you in return - in mine.
 That all being said, I do not take follower numbers into account.
 I want to make that clear.

 Pattern Testing Experience: When it comes to pattern testing experience I'm totally ok trying people who have never tested before.
 After using multiple pattern testers and seeing my fair share of good and bad, I've grown to learn that because you've pattern tested before... doesn't mean it was a job well done.

 DO's: Attach your best photography shots of your previous knits in the application form, give correct and accurate measurements.

-DON'Ts: Exaggerate your skill level, lie about your sizes, have a private profile.
+DON'Ts: Exaggerate your skill level, lie about your sizes, apply for a size that will not fit you, have a private profile.

 HOW TO APPLY